HoTT/Coq-HoTT/STYLE.md

 ## Higher Inductive Types ##

-At present, higher inductive types are restricted to the `hit/` directory, and are all defined using Dan Licata's "private inductive types" hack.
+At present, higher inductive types are restricted to the `hit/` directory, and are all defined using [Dan Licata's "private inductive types" hack][hit-hack].
 This means the procedure for defining a HIT is:

 1. Wrap the entire definition in a module, which you will usually want to export to the rest of the file containing the definition.